Michael Williams

 Briefly

 Michael Williams is a Geographer in the Research Support Branch at the Economic Research Service.
-His work at the agency focuses on geospatial analysis and cartographic design, but also provides solutions for work and data automation and visualizations using a variety of business intelligence tools and techniques.
+His work at the agency focuses on geospatial analysis and cartographic design, but also provides solutions for workflow and data automation and visualizations using a variety of business intelligence tools and techniques.

 Background